anamansari062/superteam-mobile/README.md

 ## Review Process

-Once you have submitted your resource or project, our team will review it to ensure it meets our guidelines and quality standards.
+Once you have submitted your resource or project, our team will review it within 3-4 days to ensure it meets our guidelines.
 We aim to process submissions promptly, but please allow some time for review and processing.
+Reach out to this [email](mailto:anamansari062@gmail.com), if you don't hear back from us.

 Thank you for contributing to the Superteam Mobile!
 Your submissions play a vital role in enriching our repository and inspiring fellow developers in the Solana ecosystem.